getify/You-Dont-Know-JS/get-started/ch3.md

 ### `this` Revisited

-One of the main reasons `this` supports dynamic context based on how the function is called is so that method calls on objects which delegate through the prototype chain still maintain the expected `this`.
+We covered the `this` keyword earlier, but its true importance shines when considering how it powers prototype-delegated function calls.
+Indeed, one of the main reasons `this` supports dynamic context based on how the function is called is so that method calls on objects which delegate through the prototype chain still maintain the expected `this`.

 Consider: